-Pursuant to A.R.S. § 15-108, NPC prohibits the possession and use of marijuana on all campuses and in all off-campus student activities, including internships and clinical learning experiences in health programs, regardless of whether the possessor or user is in possession of a medical marijuana card.
-Medical marijuana, or its metabolite, is not an accepted substance in urine drug screens and will result in a positive urine drug screen.
+1 Pursuant to A.R.S. § 15-108, NPC prohibits the possession and use of marijuana on all campuses and in all off-campus student activities, including internships and clinical learning experiences in health programs, regardless of whether the possessor or user is in possession of a medical marijuana card, or the use is permitted under the Smart and Safe Arizona Act, A.R.S. § 36-2850 through -2865.
+Marijuana, or its metabolite, is not an accepted substance in urine drug screens and will result in a positive urine drug screen.
 Students with a prescription for medical marijuana are not considered exempt from urine drug screening.